How to Use Claude AI — A Practical Guide for Real Work

 Claude has three tiers in 2026: Free, Pro ($20/mo), and Max ($100-200/mo).
 The model that matters — Claude Opus 4.7 — is rate-limited on Free and Pro, with Max getting near-unlimited access.
 For occasional use, Free is fine.
 For more than a few hours a week, Pro is mandatory.
 Max is for people whose work is meaningfully bottlenecked by AI.

 The model dropdown also matters: Sonnet is the daily driver (fast, capable, sufficient for ~80% of tasks).
 Opus is the heavy hitter for hard problems.
 Don't reach for Opus when Sonnet will do — you'll burn through your quota faster.
+Haiku (the fast, cheap tier) is rarely the right choice in chat but excellent in API workflows where you're calling the model many times in a row.

 Write prompts like you'd brief a sharp intern